iShezmu/holbertonschool-web_front_end/CSS_advanced/README.md

     - Target the `container` class and set the following:
       - `960px` wide
       - evenly distribute the margins on both the left and and right side

+*   17-style.css
+    - Create the following custom properties:
+      - `section-padding` set to `5rem 0`
+      - `section-header-padding` set to `0 0 3rem`
+      - `section-body-padding` set to `0 0 3rem`
+      - `section-footer-padding` set to `3rem 0 0`
+      - `section-footer-align` set to `center`
+      - `footer-padding` set to `5rem 0 1rem`
+    - Just before the `section-header` declaration, target the class `section` and set the padding on all 4 sides to `section-padding`
+    - Set `.section-header`‘s pad all 4 sides with `section-header-padding`
+    - Following the `section-header` declaration, target the `section-body` class, pad all 4 sides with `section-body-padding`
+    - Following the `section-body` declaration, target the `section-footer` class, pad all 4 sides with `section-footer-padding` and set the horizontal alignment with `section-footer-align`
+    - At the end of your style file, target the class `footer`, pad all 4 sides of the selected element with `footer-padding`